moltak/react-gql-generator/README.md

-# gql-generator
+# react-gql-generator

-Generate queries from graphql schema, used for writing api test.
+Generate queries from graphql schema, used for writing apollo, react.js.

 ## Example
 ```gql